 Once the guided portion concludes, the magic doesn't end.
 You’re free to grab a frothy Butterbeer at the Backlot Café, or browse the massive Studio Shop for exclusive wands and house apparel before taking your return train to London at your leisure.

-Guided tours vs. self-guided tours
+Guided tours vs. self-guided tickets: Which should you book?

 Highlights covered on the tour